-Many insurance companies have strict guidelines, requirements, and limitations regarding coverage for the treatment of obesity.
-Before your initial consult, review your insurance policy.
+Many insurance companies have guidelines, requirements, and limitations regarding coverage for the treatment of obesity.
+Before your initial consult, please review your insurance policy.
 Check the “Exclusion of Coverage” section for mention of weight loss surgery or call your customer service representative to see if weight-loss surgery is a covered benefit under your plan.
-Ask if the procedure code CPT 43770, which is the LAP-BAND/REALIZE Band Adjustable Gastric Banding System, is a covered benefit under your plan.
-You will also need to ask if your plan requires you to have a referral to our program or “pre-certification” of the initial appointment.
+When you call, you may be asked for procedure and diagnosis codes – give them the procedure code 43770 for the Lap-Band or 43775 for the Gastric Sleeve and E66.01 for the diagnosis code.
+We encourage you to ask if your plan requires you to have a referral to our program or “pre-certification” of the initial appointment.
 If so, these must be provided through your primary care physician.
-Our office will arrange for approval and pre-certification of the surgical procedure and hospital stay.
+Our office will arrange for the approval and pre-certification of the surgical procedure and hospital stay.

 Other Questions to Ask Your Insurance: